Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Experiments

 \subsection{Performance Evaluation}

 \myparagraph{Codebook Utilization} We evaluate codebook utilization by comparing vanilla Graph VQ and its variants: EMA~\cite{lancucki2020ema}, affine parameters (AP)~\cite{huh2023straightening}, codebook reset (Reset)~\cite{zeghidour2021reset}, and pretrained encoders (PT)~\cite{zhao2024pretrainVQ}, as well as existing SOTA VQ models: SimVQ~\cite{zhu2024softassign} and HQA-GAE~\cite{zeng2025hgvq}.
-All methods use orthogonal normalization, cosine similarity, and K-Means initialization, and are trained on the feature and link reconstruction tasks.
+All methods use orthogonal normalization, cosine similarity, and K-Means initialization~\cite{im2023vector}, and are trained on the feature and link reconstruction tasks.
 We fix the codebook size at 512 and report perplexity in Table~\ref{tab:performance1}.
-Across every dataset, RGVQ outperforms all baselines by a clear margin and remains robust, showing that Gumbel-Softmax reparameterization combined with structure-aware regularization leads to more balanced codebook use, prevents collapse, and enables more expressive graph representations.
+Across all datasets, RGVQ outperforms all baselines by a clear margin and remains robust, showing that Gumbel-Softmax reparameterization combined with structure-aware regularization leads to more balanced codebook use, prevents collapse, and enables more expressive graph representations.
 By contrast, vanilla Graph VQ and its variants suffer from severe codebook collapse, with perplexity values as low as 1.00 in several datasets.
-More advanced mitigation strategies like SimVQ and HQA-GAE offer only small improvements, indicating their limited ability to fundamentally address the underlying causes of collapse in Graph VQ.
+More advanced mitigation strategies like SimVQ and HQA-GAE offer only small improvements.

-\myparagraph{Transferability} To evaluate the effectiveness of RGVQ in learning transferrable graph tokens, we integrate it into a graph foundation model, i.e., GFT, and compare it with vanilla Graph VQ and its variants with different mitigation strategies.
-Moreover, we include supervised GNNs, i.e., GCN and GAT, and graph self-supervised methods, i.e., DGI~\cite{velivckovic2018dgi}, BGRL~\cite{thakoor2021bgrl}, and GraphMAE~\cite{hou2022graphmae}.
-The supervised GNNs are trained directly on each target dataset, while the self-supervised methods and all GFT variants are pretrained on the full set of datasets and then fine-tuned per target.
+\myparagraph{Transferability} To evaluate the effectiveness of RGVQ in learning transferrable graph tokens, we integrate it into a graph foundation model, i.e., GFT, and compare it with vanilla Graph VQ and its variants with SOTA mitigation strategies.
+Moreover, we include supervised GNNs, i.e., GCN~\cite{zhang2022semi}, GAT~\cite{velivckovic2017graph}, and GIN~\cite{xu2018powerful}, and graph self-supervised methods, i.e., DGI~\cite{velivckovic2018dgi}, BGRL~\cite{thakoor2021bgrl}, GraphMAE~\cite{hou2022graphmae}, and GIANT~\cite{chien2021node}.
+The supervised GNNs are trained directly on target dataset, while the self-supervised methods and all GFT variants are pretrained on the full set of datasets and then fine-tuned per target.
+Table~\ref{tab:performance2} reports cross-domain and cross-task performance.
+RGVQ consistently achieves the best performance across all tasks and datasets, surpassing both supervised and self-supervised models.
+It not only ensures better codebook utilization but also yields consistent downstream improvements.